LonelyWolf-MQ/CTF/README.md

 # ctf_scripts
-In this repository i will share my script for ctf challenges
+In this repository I will share my python scripts for ctf challenges